I Will Not Bow

 "I Will Not Bow" is a song by American rock band Breaking Benjamin.
-It was released in August 2009 as the lead single from their fourth album Dear Agony.
+It was released on August 11, 2009 as the lead single from their fourth album Dear Agony.
 It was featured in the ending credits of the Bruce Willis film Surrogates.
 The song was not written specifically for the film, but according to drummer Chad Szeliga, "Ben sent a few songs to our record label, Hollywood Records," which is owned by Disney, who then decided they "wanted a Breaking Benjamin song for this movie."
 The song was also being used heavily on MLB Network as lead-in and lead-out music during the 2010 MLB postseason.

 Release

 The single was originally planned to be added to the band's Myspace page at 12:00 AM on Wednesday, August 12, 2009, before its first radio play on St. Louis radio station, 105.7 The Point, along with an interview with Aaron Fink on the Woodie and Rizzuto show later that morning.
 However, on Tuesday afternoon, August 11, The Point was scooped by radio station 97.9X (WBSX) of Wilkes-Barre, Pennsylvania (Breaking Benjamin's home town) who played the single before Hollywood Records' intended release date.
 This caused an earlier premiere to Breaking Benjamin's Myspace page.
 The song was added at 8:00 PM Eastern Time, August 11, 2009.

-The song became available at iTunes on August 31, 2009, and is a downloadable track for the video game, Rock Band.
+The song became available at iTunes on August 31, 2009, and is a downloadable track for the Rock Band video game series.